ChocZeChoc/Recipe/pages/Recipe.md

 				- [[Optional]]
 					- culantro/cilantro for garnish
 			- [[Instruction]]
-				- Cooked the mince meat
+				- Cooked the mince meat in water (you can brown in in oil for some extra flavour)
 		- [[Sushi Rice]]
 			- [[Ingredient]]
 				- 1 cup uncooked Japanese rice